betamore/fewd/slides/unit1.md

 ---
 class: center, middle

-# What is a web designer?
+# What is a Web Designer?

 ???

-* traditionally someone with a graphic design background
+* Traditionally someone with a graphic design background
-* many early web designers came from the world of print design
+* Many early web designers came from the world of print design
-* strong grasp of color, typography, space, audience and user experience
+* Strong grasp of color, typography, space, audience and user experience
 * Photoshop, Illustrator, InDesign, Sketch
 * [Should designers learn to code?](http://www.webdesignerdepot.com/2015/04/should-designers-learn-to-code/)

 ---
 class: center, middle

-# Let's get real!
+# Let's Get Real!

 ![Real web designers write code.
 Always have, always will.](../assets/zeldman-web-designer-tweet.png)

 ---
 class: center, middle

-# What is a front-end web developer?
+# What is a Front-End Web Developer?

 ???

-* that's us!
+* That's us!
-* builds websites from the ground up, by hand
+* Builds websites from the ground up, by hand
-* typically self-taught or CS background
+* Typically self-taught or CS background
-* clean code and technically sound
+* Clean code and technically sound
 * HTML, CSS, JavaScript

 ---